 - i.
 Adolescence Education has emerged in response to the pressing demands primarily emanating from outside the education system and not from within. - ii.
-It deals with contents that are very sensitive in nature and there is an in-built resistance in the system in respect of its introduction in schools. - This educational area focuses on problems confronted by adolescents who have been traditionally treated as homogeneous group which they are not.
+It deals with contents that are very sensitive in nature and there is an in-built resistance in the system in respect of its introduction in schools. - traditionally treated as homogeneous group which they are not.
 The variation in their age range and their socio-cultural settings are enough to indicate their heterogeneous nature. - iv.
 Adolescence education is primarily aimed at influencing the affective domain of the learners, though it may be initiated by imparting knowledge relating to various issues. - v.
 Although there is an increasing realization of the urgency to introduce adolescence education in schools on the part of teachers, the age-old inhibitions would require persistent efforts to be eleminated.